romkey/vendo/README.md

 The software is written using the Arduino Core for the ESP32.
 It's structured to build with [PlatformIO](https://platformio.org/), not the Arduino IDE.
 PlatformIO changes the build process but shouldn't affect the actual code at all.
 I use PlatformIO because it's fast, much less cumbersome than the Arduino IDE, and has good library management.
 It's also (recently) fully open source.

 If you want to build this project using the Arduino IDE, and rename `src/main.cpp` to `src/vendo.ino` and the `src` directory to `vendo` and manually install the libraries that are listed in`platformio.ini`.

+The user interface consists of a single web page which uses Bootstrap and jQuery.
+The page is stored in the SPIFFs flash filesystem along with local copies of the needed CSS and Javascript files so that a controller using this code won't need to be connected to the Internet in order to properly serve web pages.

 ## Control Interface